Discover E-learning with us

-Many faculties, colleges around the world are using e-Learning system called “distance learning”.
-So you can attend your classes from home.
+Many faculties, colleges around the world are using e-Learning systems called “distance learning”.
+So you can attend your classes at home.
 Imagine that, happening 40 years ago!

-Many companies are using same approach to motivate their employees to learn more, and to be better at work.
+Many companies are using the same approach to motivate their employees to learn more and to be better at work.

-Best “virtual classrooms” platforms used today are: Coursera, edX, Udacity, Open2Study, Khan Academy, Stanford Online and many more.
+The best “virtual classrooms” platforms used today are Coursera, edX, Udacity, Khan Academy, Stanford Online, Classpert.com, and many more.

 Virtual classrooms are part of MOOC (Massive Open Online Course), MOOC is one of the most popular learning tool currently in use.

-To attend some of the courses, you need to pay for it, because some of MOOC providers are commercial oriented.
-About 80% of the coursers are presented on English language, but you can found courses in more than 14 languages.
+To attend some of the courses, you need to pay for it, because some of MOOC providers are commercially oriented.
+About 80% of the courses are presented in the English language, but you can found courses in more than 14 languages.

 Coursera, edX combined together are providing more than 1000 courses, online.

-If you managed to finish a course, you’re receive a statement of accomplishment for free, you can link it to your LinkedIn profile, or save it as a evidence that you have finished all assignments.
+If you managed to finish a course, you receive a statement of accomplishment for free, you can link it to your LinkedIn profile, or save it as evidence that you have finished all assignments.

 To receive state of accomplishment you need to pass at least 50% of assignments.
-Also there is verified statement of accomplishment that is verified by course provider and University.
-But to receive verified statement of accomplishment you need to pay for it.
+Also, there is a verified statement of accomplishment that is verified by the course provider and University.
+But to receive verified statements of accomplishment you need to pay for it.

-Course assignments are divided by a week tasks.
-So each week you need to pass assignments, at the end cumulative score will be stated and you will receive you’re certificate if you pass marginal score of 50%, as stated above.
+Course assignments are divided by a week’s tasks.
+So each week you need to pass assignments, at the end cumulative score will be stated and you will receive your certificate if you pass a marginal score of 50%, as stated above.

-Author of this text is using e-Learning platform for the past 3 years actively, maybe even more.
-It all began back in 2012, when MOOC platform expanded massively through internet.
+The author of this text is using the e-Learning platform for the past 3 years actively, maybe even more.
+It all began back in 2012 when the MOOC platform expanded massively through the internet.

 When talking about e-Learning, there aren’t any real drawbacks, you can say that there isn’t real human face to face interaction, but you can interact with your colleges all the time, through google hangout, webinars, class forums and much more.

-- It’s free, you can find any course on topic that you love.
-There are hundreds free courses on web.
+- It’s free, you can find any course on the topic that you love.
+There are hundreds of free courses on the web.

-- Learning 24/7, you can learn and attend course from your home.
+- Learning 24/7, you can learn and attend the course from your home.
 Whenever you want, any time you want.
-There are courses that are self-paced, so you’re the boss, you can pause or continue on any pace you want.
+There are courses that are self-paced, so you’re the boss, you can pause or continue at any pace you want.

-- Expand your knowledge, using e-Learning you can interact with your colleges around the world, exhcange your ideas, meet new friends and much more.
+- Expand your knowledge, using e-Learning you can interact with your colleges around the world, exchange your ideas, meet new friends, and much more.

 Till the next time, may the force of knowledge be with you!